stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 shore, the memory of dark moods seemed rather incredible, yet only an hour or two afterward I might again experience those moods, and descend to a dim region of despair.

-  Perhaps these inward emotions were only a reflection of the sea&rsquo;s own mood; for although half of what we see is coloured by the interpretation placed upon it by our minds, many of our feelings are shaped quite distinctly by external, physical things.
+  Perhaps these inward emotions were only a reflection of the sea's own mood; for although half of what we see is coloured by the interpretation placed upon it by our minds, many of our feelings are shaped quite distinctly by external, physical things.
 The sea can bind us to her many moods, whispering to us by the subtle token of a shadow or a gleam upon